Mills Williams Junior Fellowship

 Results will be conveyed as soon as possible after the interviews have taken place.

-If you are expected to perform on the day of the interview, you will be notified in advance.
+You will not be expected to perform on the day of the interview.

 Conditions for successful applicants